tm-a-t/telegram-bot-handbook/en/tgpy/extensibility/modules.md

 ## Standard modules

-TGPy has a number of features implemented via standard modules, such as `#!python ping()` and `#!python restart()` functions.
+TGPy has a number of features implemented via standard modules, such as `ping()` and `restart()` functions.
 You may want to disable these features, for example to reimplement them.
-Use the `#!python core.disabled_modules` config key to specify the disabled modules.
+Use the `core.disabled_modules` config key to specify the disabled modules.
 For example, you can use the following code to disable the `prevent_eval` module which provides [// and cancel](/reference/code_detection/#cancel-evaluation) features: